-We recommend a welcome basket with a few basics such as toilet rolls, paper towels and hand soap.
-A handwritten card or a voucher for your local pizzeria never hurt either!
+We recommend a welcome basket with a few basics such as toilet rolls, paper towels, and hand soap.
+A handwritten card or a voucher for your local pizzeria never hurts either!

-A key reason why travellers prefer Airbnb over other traditional accommodation platforms, is because of the unique experiences an Airbnb can offer.
+A key reason why travelers prefer Airbnb over other traditional accommodation platforms is because of the unique experiences an Airbnb can offer.

 Each host can use their passions or interests to create a special and enjoyable accommodation experience, to attract customers and stand out from the crowd.

 From a residential landlord perspective, this could include offering a housekeeping service or unlimited broadband within the price of your rent.
 If your property is fully furnished, you could even provide a Netflix subscription, so your renters can chill from the moment they move in.